 Skip to content

-Nuxt API Party can integrate with an OpenAPI schema to provide full type safety for your API requests.
-The generated types include:
+Nuxt API Party integrates with an OpenAPI schema to provide full type safety for your API requests.
+Generated types include:

 • Request path with path parameters